 For production, configure the Blackfire “Periodic builds” to automatically profile your application on a periodic basis and use the Slack, Hipchat or Microsoft Teams notification channel to get fast feedback.

 But there is more.
-Builds are also available in the PHP SDK, which opens the door to dynamically building scenarios.
+Builds are also available in the SDK, which opens the door to dynamically building scenarios.
 The SDK is the best way to leverage Blackfire powerful features, and in the next chapter we will study some advanced usages.